suzaku-io/boopickle/README.md

 Conversion in the other direction is trivial with the help of `ByteBuffer.wrap()` method.

-On the JS side things are a bit more complicated.
+On the JS side things are a bit more complicated due to the use of JavaScript `ArrayBuffer` underneath the `ByteBuffer`.

 ## Internal details

 ### Efficient coding